dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 Ref:  Mahmoud M, Gobet N, Cruz-Dávalos DI, Mounier N, Dessimoz C, Sedlazeck FJ.
 Structural variant calling: The long and the short of it.
 Genome Biology.
 2019 Nov 20;20(1):246.
 |

-# Data Description
-Test Input data for the workshop can be downloaded from the following link.
+Test Input data for the workshop can be downloaded from the following link and they are available on farm on

 The follwoing table describes the downloaded files
 | file        |  Description  |